A Combinatorial classification of postcritically fixed Newton maps: Introduction

-We will see that $\gamma$ can be chosen to consist of the closures of internal rays in the $U'_m$.
-Theorem \ref{Thm_PreimagesConnected} allows to describe how the components of the basins are connected to each other.
-Thus, it is a basis for a combinatorial classification of certain Newton maps: Theorems \ref{Thm_NewtonGraph} and \ref{Thm_Realization} show that the combinatorics of these connections suffice to describe postcritically fixed Newton maps uniquely.
+Theorem \ref{Thm_PreimagesConnected} allows us to describe how the components of the basins are connected to each other.
+Thus, it is a basis for a combinatorial classification of those Newton maps where all critical points eventually land in immediate basins or on their common boundary point $\infty$: Theorems \ref{Thm_NewtonGraph} and \ref{Thm_Realization} (given below) show that the combinatorics of these connections suffice to describe such Newton maps uniquely (subject to the condition that all critical orbits are finite, which can be removed by a standard surgery).

-We call a Newton map {\em postcritically fixed} if all its critical points are mapped onto fixed points after finitely many iterations.
-If $f$ is a postcritically fixed Newton map, Theorem \ref{Thm_PreimagesConnected} allows to structure the entire Fatou set, because each Fatou component is in the basin of some attracting fixed point.
-Then, we construct the channel diagram $\Delta$ of $f$, which is the union of the accesses from finite fixed points of $f$ to $\infty$ (see Section \ref{Sec_Models}).
+\looseness-1 We call a Newton map \emph{postcritically fixed} if all its critical points land on fixed points after finitely many iterations (recall that fixed points are the roots of $p$ as well as $\infty$); this is much more restrictive than \emph{postcritically finite} maps (on which we comment below).
+If $f$ is a postcritically fixed Newton map, Theorem \ref{Thm_PreimagesConnected} makes it possible to structure the entire Fatou set because each Fatou component is in the basin of some superattracting fixed point.

+Our combinatorial description starts with the channel diagram $\Delta$ of $f$: it is defined as the union of the accesses from the finite fixed points of $f$ to $\infty$ (see Section \ref{Sec_Models}).
 Denote by $\Delta_n$ the connected component of $f^{-n}(\Delta)$ containing $\infty$.
-Pulling back $\Delta$ several times we get a connected graph $\Delta_n$ that contains the forward orbits of all critical points, similar to the Hubbard tree of a postcritically finite polynomial.
+It is a consequence of Theorem~\ref{Thm_PreimagesConnected} that for sufficiently large $n$, the connected graph $\Delta_n$ contains all critical points that are prepoles or are contained in the basins, as well as their forward orbits --- similar to the Hubbard tree of a postcritically finite polynomial; in the postcritically \emph{fixed} case, these are all critical points.
+If $n$ is minimal so that $\Delta_n$ contains all critical points, then $\Delta_{n+1}$ will be the \emph{Newton graph associated to $f$}.

-We introduce the notion of an \emph{abstract Newton graph}, which is a pair $(g,\Gamma)$ of a map $g$ acting on a graph $\Gamma$ that satisfies certain conditions, (see Definition \ref{Def_NewtonGraph}).
-In particular, the conditions on $(g,\Gamma)$ allow $g$ to be extended to the branched covering $\overline{g}$ of the whole sphere $\S^2$.
+We introduce the notion of an \emph{abstract Newton graph}, which is a pair $(\Gamma,g)$ of a map $g$ acting on a finite graph $\Gamma$ that satisfies certain conditions; see Definition \ref{Def_NewtonGraph}.
+In particular, the conditions on $(\Gamma,g)$ allow $g$ to be extended to a branched covering $\overline{g}$ of the whole sphere $\S^2$.

-We show that for every {\em abstract Newton graph} there exists a unique up to affine conjugacy postcritically fixed Newton map realizing it.
+We show that for every {abstract Newton graph} $(\Gamma,g)$ there exists a postcritically fixed Newton map for which $(\Gamma,g)$ is the associated Newton graph; we say that $f$ \emph{realizes} the abstract Newton graph $(\Gamma,g)$.
+In this case, the map $f$ is unique up to affine conjugacy.